ChaoliangTang/minimalistic/index.md

 # Talks

 **A Polynomial-Time Approximation Algorithm for Complete Interval Minors**, at Godasse
-**On the Turán number of the linear 3-graph C13**, at Fudan Student Seminar, 10th NCCGT and Berlin Free University Seminar
+**On the Turán number of the linear 3-graph C13**, at the 10th NCCGT, Fudan Student Seminar and Berlin Free University Seminar

 # Proceeding Researches